dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

             IDatabaseInitializer<IntegrationTestContext> databaseInitializer = new CreateDatabaseIfNotExists<IntegrationTestContext>();
             Database.SetInitializer(databaseInitializer);

-            MostBasicStoredProcedure = new MostBasicStoredProcedureForEF(this);
-            NormalStoredProcedure = new NormalStoredProcedureForEF(this);
+            // Instantiate all of the Stored procedure properties this.InitializeStoredProcedureProperties();
         }
     }

-... we can then execute the stored procedures via the new properties like so...
+... we can then execute the stored procedures via the new properties like this for stored procedures without parameters...

     var context = new IntegrationTestContext("MyDatabaseConnectionName");
     context.MostBasicStoredProcedure.Execute();

-or
+or like this for stored procedures with parameters...

     var context = new IntegrationTestContext("MyDatabaseConnectionName");
     var parameters = new NormalStoredProcedureParameters